 Trying to quit can feel overwhelming.
 We know lots of people try many times before they stop smoking for good.
 You may even feel like you’ve tried everything.
-We also know that when you're quitting smoking, slip ups can happen.
 We get what you’re going through, and we're here to help.

-You'll have the best chance of stopping smoking for good if you:
+You'll have the best chance of quitting for good if you:

 2. Use stop smoking medication, like the nicotine patch and gum, to help manage symptoms of nicotine withdrawal

 3. Speak with your GP.
 Your GP can discuss your options and give you a script for cheaper stop smoking medication.
 See What to ask your GP.

 There are lots of ways to contact Quitline

 There are many ways to get in touch with Quitline: